Individual trifles flavoured with sherry, figs and vanilla. A simple layered dessert of sherry soaked sponge, fig compote, custard and cream!

 What is in a traditional sherry trifle recipe?

 A traditional sherry trifle recipe includes layers of sponge, soaked in sherry, or some other sweet alcohol.
 Followed by layers of fruit or jam, custard and topped with a thick layer of cream.

 You can then decorate the top of your trifle with fruit, grated chocolate or toasted almonds (as we have done here).

 How to make sherry trifle?

-The steps that follow explain how to make individual sherry trifles, and it’s a simple process with very little cooking involved!
+Our traditional sherry trifle recipe shows the steps to follow that explain how to make these individual sherry trifles.
+It’s a simple process with very little cooking involved!

 How to make the custard?

 How to make the fig compote?

 I find that the best sherry for a traditional sherry trifle is one of the dark, sweet sherries.
 I recommend using a sweet sherry like a Pedro Ximenez or a Moscatel.

 You can use a drier sherry like an Oloroso but this results in a far sharper, drier flavour to the finished dessert.
 It can also taste too alcoholic in my opinion and it knocks the flavour balance out.